ufrisk/pcileech-fpga/ScreamerM2/readme.md

-ScreamerM2 M.2 Key E (PCIe) to USB3:
+ScreamerM2 M.2 Key M (PCIe) to USB3 / USB-C:
 =================
 This project contains software and HDL code for the [ScreamerM2 FPGA PCIe board](https://shop.lambdaconcept.com).
 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.